apify-projects/store-screenshot-url/README.md

-# Actor - Screenshot URL

-Actor serving as an example of Input Schema.
-Takes URL of website and screenshot configuration parameters as input and outputs a screenshot of the website into Key-Value store.
+Website Screenshot Generator takes a URL of the website and screenshot configuration parameters as input and outputs a screenshot of the website into the Key-Value store and links it to a Dataset.

+> The Website Screenshot Generator is a simple Actor that serves primarily as an example Actor.
+It can be used for many websites and use cases but for more advanced use cases, prefer using [Website Content Crawler](https://apify.com/apify/website-content-crawler) which can also generate screenshots and supports:
+- Sophisticated crawling options
+- Adaptive anti-scraping and rendering strategies
+- Automatic closing of cookie banners
+- Extensive customization options

+## Proxy settings
+If you are getting blocked or redirected to a login page, consider using RESIDENTIAL proxy type which can often bypass these blocks.
+You can set it up in the input configuration.

 ## INPUT